Journey into timelessness with allure of Okuizumo area

 The Okuizumo area is secluded and distinct from Japan’s metropolitan regions, allowing visitors to experience moments of tranquillity and elegance while enjoying nature and the warmth of the local people.
 It is the perfect place for those looking to escape overtourism.
 The Okuizumo area could be your Unbeaten Tracks in Japan.

-(This article is written in collaboration with TAVIKALA., Ltd)
+(This article is written in collaboration with TAVIKALA Co., Ltd)

 Leave a Reply